catherinedevlin/hashed_id_rest_service/README.md

 *Do not lose this `MIRO_ID_SALT`!*  If it is lost or changed, the previously generated Miro IDs *cannot* be generated again, and you will need new Miro IDs for each external ID.

-Install Python and Pipenv on your machine.
-[Pipenv installation instructions]()

 Next, run

     pipenv install